Why PHC Will Always Teach U.S. History

 Many in today’s culture deem the bulk of U.S. history as irredeemably evil and flawed.
 This explains the trend of erasing the U.S. from campuses across America.
 Dr. Spinney warns that doing so leaves individuals “defenseless against people who want to weaponize history.”

-Comprehensive knowledge of U.S. history, especially for Americans and history majors, allows us to guard against those who use history for personal, ideological, or political gain.
+Comprehensive knowledge of U.S. history, especially for Americans and history majors, helps us guard against those who exploit it for personal, ideological, or political gain.
 It also helps us learn how to be better people.

 Many who seek to reform the country claim that their view is validated by history.
 “Citizens bereft of history's grammar and logic have no way to evaluate such claims… [It is] little surprise that weaponizing history in this matter is exactly what communists and Nazis did to justify their ghastly schemes.
 Doing history well vaccinates a citizen against such evil,” Dr. Spinney says.

 Patrick Henry College is dedicated to teaching all aspects of American history—the good, the evil, and everything in between.
-Students are taught to look at history from a thoughtful Christian perspective as they learn to balance both grace and truth.
+Students are taught to view history from a thoughtful Christian perspective as they learn to balance grace and truth.

 Search LearnPHC posts by keyword(s)